buildsi/build-abi-tests/exceptions/0-can-i-make-assembly/README.md

  [    b0] Zero terminator
 ```

-How do we read that GNU_EN_FRAME section, and is that where we see the exception defined?
+How do we read that GNU_EH_FRAME section, and is that where we see the exception defined?

 # Questions: